 - Parent PLUS loan is in a Parent’s name, so the parent is responsible for repayment.
 A Private Alternative loan is typically in the student’s name, so the student is responsible for repayment

 - A student may need a co-signer.
 Some lenders require a student who has not established credit history to obtain a co-signer for approval.

 - There is a 4.248% origination fee on a Parent PLUS loan, where a Private Alternative loan has a 0% origination fee.

 - The interest rate on a Parent PLUS loan is 7.6%.
 This is updated every year on July 1st.
 Interest rates on a Private Alternative loan can be fixed or variable and vary between lenders, and are often based on the credit history of the borrower and co-signer.

 5. When will repayment begin?

 - Parent PLUS loans can be deferred until after a student graduates.
-This is true of most Alternative education loans as well, but not always.
+This is true of most Private Alternative loans as well, but not always.
 Interest will accrue on both loans during that deferment period.